Key Learning Points

 This one – qi stagnation – comes about through stress and tension.
 Emotionally we tighten up.
 That causes our ‘Liver‘ to stop things moving properly, including our energy and our blood.

-You may think this nonsense, that your emotions have nothing to do with poor circulaton in feet, but follow the money!
+You may think this is all nonsense, that your emotions have nothing to do with poor circulaton in feet, but – as they say – follow the money!

 If Qi stagnation is the cause, you’d probably be a bit depressed or moody, and be feeling blocked or distension in your upper abdomen or its sides.
 You might also get a sensation of a lump in your throat.